wur-bioinformatics/introduction-to-bioinformatics/week5.md

 membrane; such structures often have to be removed to allow accurate measurements.
 - Proteins lack properties that make DNA and RNA easy to multiply (PCR) and measure: replication and binding to complementary strands.
-- The dynamic range of protein expression is enormous: some protein concentrations are a million-fold higher than that of others.
+- The dynamic range of protein abundances is enormous: some protein concentrations are a million-fold higher than that of others.
 This would not be a problem if we had a protocol to make copies of low-abundant proteins (like PCR for DNA), but such a protocol is not available.